-It appears John the Baptist has divine authority to proclaim a divine opportunity.33
+It appears John the Baptist has divine authority to proclaim a divine opportunity.34

-John proclaims a repentance-baptism,34 not baptism for repentance.35 That is, the baptism did not bring about or result in repentance.
-It was a baptism “characterized by repentance” (an attributive genitive).36
+That is, the baptism did not bring about or result in repentance.
+It was a baptism “characterized by repentance” (an attributive genitive).37

-Washing was previously connected to repentance.
+Washing was previously connected to repentance (cf. Jas 4:8.
 As we read in Isaiah: